denngan/secProtocols_epfl18/nonceDis.md

 1. **What is AES?**
-AES (Andvanced encryption algorithm) is a specification for the encryption of electronic data.
+<br> AES (Andvanced encryption algorithm) is a specification for the encryption of electronic data. </br>

 2. **What is TLS?**
 TLS (Transport Layer Security Protocol) is a cryptographic protocol that provides communications security over a computer network (typically, the HTTP protocol).
 It sets up the cryptographic algorithms, validates both parties through digital certificates and generates symmetric key.